April 8, 1947

 Kenny Paxton: "We sat down on the floor at a place called the Upper Room which is where Terry worked, pulled out our guitars and started working on some songs, Steve's "The Bible" and Terry's "Ain't Gonna Fight It" among others.
 We got some good harmonies going and the sound on "Ain't Gonna Fight It" was really moving - a tears in my eyes kind of thing."

-- Jubal's Last Band was formed as Terry Taylor, Steve Baxter, and Kenny Paxton.
+- Jubal's Last Band is formed as Terry Taylor, Steve Baxter, and Kenny Paxton.

 August 25, 1972